Information how we use your data

 Legal basis for the collection of personal data

-The automatic collection and processing of personal data by the https://www.biohealth-int.com website can be based on various legal bases.
+The automatic collection and processing of personal data by the https://www.biohealth-int.com website may be based on different legal bases.
+These are among others:

-Data collection based on Art.6 Para.1 S.1 lit. f DSGVO
+Data collection based on Art.6 para.1 sentence 1 letter f GDPR

-The following types of data are collected on the basis of legitimate interests:
+The following types of data are collected due to legitimate interests:

-IP address: Your IP address is shortened and cannot identify you directly.
+IP address: Your IP address is truncated and cannot identify you directly.

 Date and Time: We store the date and time of client requests sent to our server.

-Time Zone Difference to Greenwich Mean Time (GMT): We use this information to determine your geographic location so we can track an attack.
+Time zone difference from Greenwich Mean Time (GMT): We use this information to determine your geographic location so we can track an attack.

-Access status/HTTP status code: We store and check (write) accesses to our systems.
+Access status/HTTP status code: We store and check (write) access to our systems.

-Data volume: We check the amount of data transferred in each case.
+Amount of data: We check the amount of data transmitted in each case.